Tate Teens

 01. Museums feel irrelevant & unappealing

-Teenagers often see them as adult spaces rather than places of curiosity or expression.
+Teenagers often perceive museums as adult spaces rather than places for exploration, experimentation, or self-expression.

 02. Intermediaries for teens are disengaged

-Access to art depends on teachers or parents, who may not fully engage with the content.
+Access to art is mediated by teachers or parents, who may not fully engage with the content or have the resources.

 03. School visits are unstructured